 Secondary endpoint: false positive rate (FPR)

-The FPR was introduced to control for possible false positive study results, in that a high FPR would indicate a higher sampling rate in the Lumeblue group without a concomitant increase in ‘hit rate’ for detecting patients with positive lesions (adenomas or carcinomas).
-In this occurrence, a positive difference between Lumeblue and placebo (i.e., increase in the FPR) was hypothesised and a maximum threshold (non-inferiority margin) was set at 15%.
+The FPR was introduced to control for possible false positive study results, in that a high FPR would indicate a higher sampling rate in the methylthioninium chloride tablets group without a concomitant increase in ‘hit rate’ for detecting patients with positive lesions (adenomas or carcinomas).
+In this occurrence, a positive difference between methylthioninium chloride tablets and placebo (i.e., increase in the FPR) was hypothesised and a maximum threshold (non-inferiority margin) was set at 15%.

 Table 2 and table 3 below present the FPR at both a subject and excision level.
-Lumeblue was statistically not inferior to placebo in FPR at both the subject and excision level.
+Methylthioninium chloride tablets was statistically not inferior to placebo in FPR at both the subject and excision level.
 FPR at the subject level was numerically lower (-6.44%) in the treatment group than in the placebo group.
-At the excision level, the FPR of Lumeblue was numerically slightly greater (+2.63%) than placebo, however this was not considered clinically significant.
-These data demonstrate the effectiveness of Lumeblue at visualising lesions that were subsequently determined to be adenoma and carcinoma.
+At the excision level, the FPR of methylthioninium chloride tablets was numerically slightly greater (+2.63%) than placebo, however this was not considered clinically significant.
+These data demonstrate the effectiveness of methylthioninium chloride tablets at visualising lesions that were subsequently determined to be adenoma and carcinoma.